wbreeze/solana-publish-module/README.md

-A quick way to accept solana micropayments for your content.
+A quick way to accept solana payments for your content.

 `payWithSol()` can be used to connect to phantom and complete a solana transaction.